Tabithadejong/Tasty-Trails/README.md

 ## Testing

-While in development and after this project has been extensively tested.
+While in development and after deployment this project has been extensively tested.

 ### Validation Testing